EasyHeC: Accurate and Automatic Hand-eye Calibration via Differentiable Rendering and Space Exploration: EXPERIMENTS

 \subsection{Evaluation on synthetic dataset}

-\textbf{Data generation.} In our first experiment, we use SAPIEN~\cite{Xiang_2020_SAPIEN} to synthesize 100 photo-realistic scenes with different camera poses using a xArm robot arm and compare our method with the traditional marker-based method.
-We use 20 manually-designed joint poses for each scene for the marker-based method.
+\textbf{Data generation.} In our first experiment, we use SAPIEN~\cite{Xiang_2020_SAPIEN} to synthesize 100 photo-realistic scenes with different camera poses using an xArm robot arm and compare our method with the traditional marker-based method.
+We use 20 manually designed joint poses for each scene for the marker-based method.

 Our method only required the image with the initial joint pose and the subsequent views are generated online.
 An example of the synthetic dataset is shown in Fig.~\ref{fig:xarm_syn_example}, where we attach a chessboard marker on the robot arm for the marker-based method.
 The size of the marker is 4cm$\times$5cm, with each grid being 1cm$\times$1cm.
 We rendered 10,000 images for the PointRend~\cite{kirillov2020pointrend} and another 10,000 images for the PVNet~\cite{peng2019pvnet} training to obtain the observed segmentation mask and initial camera pose for our method.

-\textbf{Evaluation of hand-eye calibration.} We evaluate both methods based on the translation error and rotation error between the ground-truth camera poses and the solved camera poses.
-Note that the manually-designed joint poses do not always ensure that the marker is visible in all scenes, especially if there is occlusion.
+\textbf{Evaluation of hand-eye calibration.} We perform evaluation based on the translation error and rotation error between the ground-truth camera poses and the solved camera poses.
+Note that the manually designed joint poses do not always ensure that the marker is visible in all scenes, especially if there is occlusion.
 To ensure fairness, we also consider randomly sampling a large number of joint poses for each scene and selecting only those where the marker is visible.
 However, we find that only 1.9\% of the sampled joint poses result in clear marker visibility, which makes this approach impractical.
 Thus, we use the same joint poses for all scenes but only analyze those scenes where more than 6 markers are detected.
-The results are shown in Fig.~\ref{fig:xarm_syn_result}, Tab.~\ref{tab:xarm_synthetic_rotation}, and Tab.~\ref{tab:xarm_synthetic_translation}, where our method outperforms the marker-based method~\cite{tsai1989new} by a large margin.
-Specifically, the average rotation and translation errors of the marker-based method are 0.9 degrees and 2.1 cm, respectively.
-For the proposed method, the evaluation is performed using different numbers of views ranging from 1 to 5.
-The errors consistently decrease with an increase in the number of views.
-Specifically, when there is only 1 view, the error of our method is 0.32 degrees and 0.5 cm, whereas, with 5 views, the error decreases to 0.08 degrees and 0.2 cm.